SBS – My Story

-Female entrepreneurship is the new ‘thing’, and I love it.
-After years of fighting for equality in the workforce and struggling for equal pay (spoiler alert, we aren’t there yet – check out this) women are making great progress and some of it has been fuelled by a recent explosion of female lead businesses.
+Female entrepreneurship is booming, and I love it.
+After years of fighting for equality in the workforce and struggling for equal pay (spoiler alert, we aren’t there yet – check this out) women are making great progress and some of it has been fuelled by a recent explosion of female lead businesses.

 I am one of these new generation of female entrepreneurs, but not the only one in my family.
 While my dad went out to work at his ‘real’ job in a ‘real’ company (you know the one with a canteen, Christmas party and a pension scheme?) my amazing mum was running her own design business and acing it!